 No tears today, I think.
 Maybe that’s a sign of progress.

 After pizza deliveries, we have choir practice.
 The choir master, Mr. Key, heard John Boy’s voice the previous service.
 He suggests all four of us act as a quartet, not like a barbershop one, but as stepping-stones.
 We practice singing in rounds.
 He has me lower my range while John Boy sets an alto platform from which the twins soar as alternating sopranos.
-The rest of the choir does the chorus parts, while the quartet does the verses as a round.
+The rest of the choir does the chorus parts, while the quartet does the verses in a round.
 Once we start getting it right, it sounds great.
 Everyone leaves practice feeling a spiritual high.
 I wonder how Grant would add another rhythmic dimension if he joined us.
 I decide to try doing so next week as I lead off the rounds singing low.

 Once upstairs at home, I explained what I’m thinking.
 Amy gets on the piano.
 We do ‘Rock of Ages’ in rounds.